 Getting your key signed

 The whole point of all this is to create a web of trust.
-By signing someone's public key, you state that you have checked that the person that uses a certain keypair, is who he says he is and really is in control of the private key.
+By signing someone's public key, you state that you have checked that the person that uses a certain keypair, is who they says they are and really is in control of the private key.
 This way a complete network of people who trust each other can be created.
 This network is called the Strongly connected set.
 Information about it can be found at http://pgp.cs.uu.nl/

 Locate someone that lives near you and can meet with you to verify your ID.
 Sites like http://www.biglumber.com/ are useful for this purpose